divopsor/divops-packages/README.md

 ## Purpose

 - This repo aims for making tools or libraries of frontend devops.
+- This repo uses lerna for managing package version.
 - We welcome contribution from everyone in the community.

 ## Author